 Please help us support this amazing organization.

-These five talented readers will share an essay about a time a stranger helped them.
-All proceeds from ticket sales will go directly to SPARK Reproductive Justice NOW.
+These five talented readers will share an essay about a time they felt part of a community.
+All proceeds from ticket sales will go directly to Newtown Action Alliance.

 Freya Project events are $20, 100% of which goes to our chosen charity for that event.
-Our inaugural LA event admission includes an additional $10 charge for food provided by Botanica.
+Admission includes an additional $10 charge for food provided by Botanica.